Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

         - Graves suggested that T.B underwrite a chair of fire protection at Yale University
             - Walker agreed, contributing $100,000 (a huge amount of funding 1900's).
 Harvey Chapman hired who was huge force in longleaf pine is southeast US
     - Over the next decade trials done across the US, especially in pine belts of the West and South
     - Stuart Show (from Stanford btw) looked for light burning area around Mt.
 Hough, Claremont, Meadow Valley Country
         - Found a suitable area near Snake Lake
         - Commit data/scientific fraud by adding more fuel:
-            > “Ed and I did 250 acres alone and, except for the long hitch of work, didn’t have any trouble.
-The only dishonest thing we did was to pile some pine limbwood in big fire scars of a few large pines, with the gratifying result that they burned down and became damage statistics”
+            > "Ed and I did 250 acres alone and, except for the long hitch of work, didn't have any trouble.
+The only dishonest thing we did was to pile some pine limbwood in big fire scars of a few large pines, with the gratifying result that they burned down and became damage statistics"
         - Dave Rogers already had made up his mind regarding light burnings
-            > “Went over nonchalantly to reburn Snake Lake (in 1920).
+            > "Went over nonchalantly to reburn Snake Lake (in 1920).
 It would have been O.K. except that Plumas Supervisor Dave Rogers came out the night of the burn, grabbed a brush burning torch and ended up stringing fire outside the line on two opposite ends.
-Then he left.”
+Then he left."
-            > “You can understand our deep affection for Dave and the Plumas”
+            > "You can understand our deep affection for Dave and the Plumas"
         - **The use of fire in forest management was not given an objective evaluation anywhere in the Western US including Indigenous burning**
 - **1940s:** Harold Biswell was a professor in the Berkeley Forestry Department from 1947 - 1972
     - Biswell conducted prescribed fire research in the forests of Georgia from 1942 to 1947 when he was a researcher for the US Forest Service Southern Research Station